How to Get Through Protracted Withdrawal Caused by Antidepressants

-Essentially what happens is that the medication enters the blood stream but is immediately absorbed in all the tissues and proteins throughout the body.
-This means that the brain is getting little or nothing of the drug until the body is completely saturated with the medication.
-That's why the process can take up to six weeks.
-Once the body tissues are saturated with the drug, more is left in the blood stream where it begins to saturate the brain.
-So, surprisingly, the brain is the last place these drugs take full effect!
+The medication enters the bloodstream and is immediately absorbed in all the tissues and proteins throughout the body.
+This means that the brain is getting little or nothing of the drug until the body is completely saturated.
+Once the body tissues are saturated with the drug, more is left in the bloodstream where it begins to saturate the brain.

 The Down Side of Weaning Off Meds

 Your life is normalizing, you're feeling better, and you feel you can stop taking your medications.
-If your doctor warned you about abruptly stopping the medication, you probably begin a tapering off process, perhaps with her/his help.
-Although a rare few can taper off without severe side effects, most cannot.
+You should begin tapering off with your doctor's help, or a qualified health practitioner.

-Once you begin to taper off or even stop these medications, it's typical to feel fine for about (give or take) two weeks, until the saturated cells figure out they need to dump the medication back into the bloodstream, causing unforeseen, severe side effects.
-But since the medication is being tapered off, side effects are now withdrawal symptoms.
-Note that suicidal thoughts, rapid mood shifts, worsened depression, 1anxiety and panic attacks and more can all be a part of withdrawal.
-For more information about side effects of medications you may be taking, you can check the prescription information your pharmacist provides for you, but it's also vitally important you discuss all such information with your doctor!
+Once you begin to taper off, it's typical to feel fine for about two weeks, until the saturated cells figure out they need to dump the medication back into the bloodstream, causing unforeseen, severe side effects.
+Note that suicidal thoughts, rapid mood shifts, worsened depression, 1anxiety, and panic attacks and more can all be a part of withdrawal.

 Become Empowered, not Scared

-It's extremely important to realize that no matter how scary this process may appear, there is authoritative information that will give you power to gain the upper hand, overcome, and regain health and happiness.
-The key is to not become overwhelmed and hopeless, but to face fear in a methodic, calculated manner, being armed with critical facts to insure success.
+It's extremely important to know that no matter how scary this process may seem, there is authoritative information that will give you the power to gain the upper hand, overcome, and regain health and happiness.
+The key is to make a calculated plan, being armed with critical facts to ensure success.

 Dr. Heather Ashton Addresses Benzodiazepine Protracted Withdrawal